01 of 05

 Epcot for Wimps

-Perhaps the most unusual major theme park anywhere, Epcot more closely resembles a world's fair than a traditional amusement park.
-There isn't a roller coaster to be found among its vast two lands, World Showcase and Future World, for crying out loud.
-But that doesn't mean wimps like you are completely off the hook.
+Perhaps the most unusual major theme park anywhere, Epcot more closely resembles a world’s fair than a traditional amusement park.
+There isn’t a roller coaster to be found among its vast two lands, World Showcase and Future World, for crying out loud.
+(Although, an indoor coaster based on Guardians of the Galaxy is on its way.)
+But that doesn’t mean wimps like you are completely off the hook.
 There are some attractions that may give you the willies.
 And one in particular that delivers a unique and intense kind of thrill.

 Rides to (Probably/Possibly) Avoid at Epcot